-Tuition is $12,000.
-If you receive and accept a full-time job offer from one of the companies in our network then we will refund $4,500 of your tuition.
-We’re also offering a scholarship to cover the cost of tuition for one student.
-(If you are an organization who wants to sponsor more students, please let us know.)
-If the program doesn't meet your expectations in the first 2 weeks, we'll give you your money back (less your deposit).
+Tuition is $15,000.
+If you receive and accept a full-time job offer from one of the companies in our network then we will refund $3,000 of your tuition.
+If the program doesn't meet your expectations in the first 2 weeks, we'll give you your money back (less your down payment).

 Our ideal candidate has an inspired desire to learn software development.
 You may have no experience at all, or, you may have some technical experience but want an immersive environment to become a good developer.
 Maybe you gave a few programming tutorials a try but you’re eager for a little more structure.
 You may have even took a CS class once in high school or made a mod for your favorite game.
 We’ve had very good success teaching absolute beginners.
 What you know is much less important than what you can learn.

 If you’re a little more advanced, you’re welcome too!
 You may not need to sit through the early material, but if you want a place to work on a personal project, surrounded by smart people who can keep you motivated, you’ll find that here.